DataDog/hiring-engineers/answers.md

 ```

 * Bonus Question: What is the difference between a Service and a Resource?
+According to the online docs, "Services are the building blocks of modern microservice architectures - broadly a service groups together endpoints, queries, or jobs for the purposes of scaling instances"  while Resources "represent a particular domain of a customer application".

 Provide a link and a screenshot of a Dashboard with both APM and Infrastructure Metrics.
 * Fully instrumented app for this submission can be found at https://github.com/Barbog/hiring-engineers/blob/master/apm_flask.py